UNIVERSITY OF WISCONSIN River Falls

 The College of Agriculture, Food and Environmental Science has provided training in the agricultural sciences since 1912.
 It has earned an outstanding reputation for quality education and service to the people of Wisconsin.
 UW-River Falls operates two laboratory farms which are an integral part of the educational program.
 Many classes in animal sciences, horticulture, crop and soil science, environmental science and agricultural engineering technology meet on the farms for the laboratory portions of the course.

 In addition to the production of crops, the laboratory farms support horse, beef and dairy cattle herds, a swine herd and a sheep flock.
 Demonstrations and experimental plots are also provided for student use.
 Cropland and livestock production facilities are used for classroom and hands-on educational purposes.
-Modern facilities house the animals and are used to demonstrate the relationships between management, nutrition, breeding, and environment.
+Modern facilities house the animals and are used to demonstrate the relationships between management, nutrition, breeding and the environment.

 Rations for livestock are formulated and processed at the farm facilities.
-Feed processing, grain drying, and storage units are located at the Mann Valley Farm.
+Feed processing, grain drying and storage units are located at the Mann Valley Farm.
 The farm's cropland produces the majority of feed required for livestock production.
 An interdisciplinary composting research program is housed on-site.

 In addition to an indoor classroom, an outdoor pavilion is used for instruction, contests, workshops and livestock shows and sales.
 An agreement with Case IH provides the farm with the latest in farming technology and equipment.
 The Mann Valley Farm is also the site of the new state-of-the-art Dairy Learning Center.

 The UWRF Laboratory Farms are open to the public.
 For information or tour appointments contact the College of Agriculture, Food and Environmental Sciences at 715-425-3809.

 Take a self-guided tour of the Mann Valley Farm with this brochure.
 Includes directions to the farm as well as a close-up tour map with descriptions once you arrive.